jakimowb/eo-time-series-viewer/doc/source/user_guide/timeseries.rst

 Time Series Sources
 ===================

-A *Time Series Source* can be any raster images that (i) is readable by QGIS/GDAL and (ii) provides a timestamp.
-To find a timestamp, the |eotsv| searches the following locations:
+A *Time Series Source* can be any raster source that (i) is readable by QGIS/GDAL and (ii) provides a timestamp.

+To find a timestamp, the |eotsv| searches in following locations:

 .. list-table:: Time stamp locations searched by EO Time Series Viewer
     :header-rows: 1